printfcoder/protocol/README.md

 We are looking at optional extra headers for routing

-- `X-Micro-Protocol` to specify the protocol for the endpoint.
+- `Micro-Protocol` to specify the protocol for the endpoint.
-- `X-Micro-Stream` to segregate streams on the same connection.
+- `Micro-Stream` to segregate streams on the same connection.
-- `X-Micro-Channel` or `X-Micro-Queue` to specify a specific queue to segregate by.
+- `Micro-Channel` or `Micro-Queue` to specify a specific queue to segregate by.